HudoGriz/QTLspyer/README.md

-        ├── aligned                     # Sequence alignment files location (.bam) ├── fastqc                      # FastQC Quality reports location (.html & .zip) ├── trimmed                     # Trimmed read sequences location (.fasqc) └── GATK                        # GATK tools for variant caling output location ├── VCFs                    # Germline Variant called files and their indexes (.vcf & .tbi) ├── nonfiltered             # SNPs selected out of variants and their indexes (.vcf & .idx) └── tables                  # VCF files transformed to tables (.snps.table)
+        ├── aligned                     # Sequence alignment files location (.bam) ├── fastqc                      # FastQC Quality reports location (.html & .zip) ├── trimmed                     # Trimmed read sequences location (.fasqc) └── GATK                        # GATK tools for variant calling output location ├── VCFs                    # Germline Variant called files and their indexes (.vcf & .tbi) ├── nonfiltered             # SNPs selected out of variants and their indexes (.vcf & .idx) └── tables                  # VCF files transformed to tables (.snps.table)

 ### Requirements and limitations

 The variant calling pipeline is recurse intensive.
-The recommended spec are above 8GB of RAM.
+The recommended specs are above 8GB of RAM.
 The minimum is 4GB.
 A CPU that allows multithreading is recommended.
 Benchmark processes with 1-3 GB `.fastq` samples took 2-4 hours on 32GB of RAM and 8 core processor.
 Samples between 5-10 GB can reach up to 15 hours.
+Make sure to have enough space on the hard drive.
+For every GB of input data we can expect on average 7 GB of output information.

 ## Resources